 Ensure A Complete Backup

 I believe that a bird in hand is worth two in the bush.
-Meaning, I should have the backup on my own physical system.
+Meaning, you should have a complete back up of your entire website.
 Not on a virtual machine in the cloud somewhere.
-I am only sure I have the backup when I have it with me.
-I don’t want to get into a situation where I am locked out of my virtual cloud backup server.
-Or the backup somehow fails to download.
+I am only sure I have the backup when I have it with ME.
+I don’t want to get into a situation where I am locked out or unable to retrieve it from my virtual cloud backup server.
+Or the backup somehow fails to download?
 Anything can go wrong.
 Why take a risk?

 Also, make sure you backup both the website content files and database separately, if it is a CMS website.